dkarthe/webjeda-blog/_posts/2016-01-12-how-to-add-form-option-to-jekyll-websites.md

 But Jekyll blogs and websites hosted on github being static, cannot execute ```php``` files.
 Wait.!
 Then how do I make a working form in Jekyll blog?

-##Solution
+##why use a form?
+Every contact page gives a entry form to user using which they can enter the details.
+Forms can be contact form, subscription form, survey form etc., where user enters some data and that reaches the site owner to make further decisions based on the entry.

+##Form on Jekyll
-There are few solutions.
+There are few solutions to create a form in Jekyll blog.

 1. [Formspree](http://formspree.io)

 2. [SimpleForm](https://getsimpleform.com/)

-I'm going to explain the simplest one among the two - Formspree.
+I'm going to explain the simplest among the two - Formspree.

 Formspree has a restriction 1000 entries/month.
-That was more than enough for a starter like myself.
-You can choose Gold membership for more options and have access to database.
+It is more than enough for a starter like myself.
+You can choose Gold membership for more entries and gain access to Formspree database.